MS Viking I

-The MS Viking I was a roll-on roll-off (RORO) car and passenger ferry and was last owned by Ionian Sky Ferry before being scrapped in 2008.
-She was originally commissioned by Otto Thoresen of Thoresen Ferries for service between Southampton and Cherbourg across the English Channel.
+MS Viking I was a roll-on/roll-off car and passenger ferry and was last owned by Ionian Sky Ferry before being scrapped in 2008.
+She originally entered service with Otto Thoresen of Thoresen Ferries for service between Southampton and Cherbourg across the English Channel.

 Revolutionary design

 Viking I was designed by naval architect Tage Wandborg in the early 1960s.
 She was a drive-through car ferry and was a significant and revolutionary design, being one of the first of her kind to operate from the UK across the Western English channel.
 Viking I was in operation on the Southampton to Cherbourg and Le Havre routes from 1964 for Otto Thoresen's Thoresen Ferries.